Jopce/flightscraper/README.md

 If there is an error, it will print out the error message and continue to the next search query.
 By default there are a few invalid search queries just to show how the scraper handles them.

+In this scraper i did not use objects/classes, but there would be no problems using objects.

 Hopefully I met all the requirements, including the bonus one.